khylo/CourseNotes/cloud/aws/ec2.md

 	Error 504 is a gateway  error which means that https server somewhere has failed, and LB can't communicate with it.

-	LoadBalancers are access via DNs (IP not given , it is managed by AWS) Readt ELB faq for classic Load Balancers (for q's)
+	LoadBalancers are access via DNS name (IP not given , it is managed by AWS) Readt ELB faq for classic Load Balancers (for q's)

+	When Setting up LoadBalancer
+	We assign it accross Aailability zones (subnets) . but it is only per region.
+Note our example had LB spanning 3 az's but target was only in one.
+	We give it a security group (normally webDMZ ) to open ports We assign listeners, which is what is listens on e.g. port 80 We assign Target groups, as in what it forwards to, which can be added by instance name or ip In the target we set things like healthy threshold (how many sucess pings before its declared healthy), unhealth thrshld , timeout, interval, success codes.

 ##CloudWatch